glu-lang/glu-book/_docs/use_functions.md

 Functions enable modular and reusable code, making programs more efficient and easier to manage.

-Functions are defined with four key components: the `func` keyword, the function name, parameters, and the return type, with the body enclosed in curly brackets.
+Functions are defined with four key components: the `func` keyword, the function name, parameters, and a potential return type, with the body enclosed in curly brackets.
-Also, parameters are special variables required by some functions, and default values can make those parameters optional.
+Also, parameters are constant local bindings required by some functions, and default values can make those parameters optional.
-Functions can also return values, specified by an arrow `->` and the `return` keyword.
+Functions can also return values, specified by an arrow `->` in the signature, and a `return` statement in the body.

-The examples provided illustrate how to declare and define functions, specify parameters, and use return values effectively.
+The previous examples demonstrate how to declare and define functions, set parameters, and use return values effectively.
 Understanding these elements allows you to write modular, efficient, and reusable code in Glu, ensuring your programs are both robust and well-organized.